-The Department of Media and Communications is delighted to welcome international visiting researchers to be based in the department for a period.
+The Department of Media, Communications and Cultural Studies is delighted to welcome international visiting researchers to be based in the department for a period.
 These are the current visitors.

 Dr Lanfranco Aceti